aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_mkregionpaste.md

 ## MKRegionPaste            --  paste with mouse or keyboard

 ## Desc
-paste with mouse or keyboard
+* with mouse or keyboard

 ## See also
 * __blank__